nealxm/mcsr-regex/README.md

 ## additional resources
 1) <https://regex101.com>
-this is where i write all the regex patterns and i would reccomend it to anyone who wants to modify these regex patterns or develop new ones.
+this is where i write all the regex patterns and i would recommend it to anyone who wants to modify these regex patterns or develop new ones.
 2) <https://docs.fossabot.com/keywords>
 this is just the documentation for keywords for fossabot and is really helpful if you are struggling to get these regex stings to work for your fossabot.

 ## feedback, testing, and development
-if you are using these regex patterns and notice a message does not get a proper response feel free to message me or open an issue [here][issues] on the github repository. i will add the message you've found to the testing data text file so it's checked every time i update these regex patterns in future. please do feel free to suggest new regex sets/keywords to be developed in future or any changes you would like to how this repository or how it is organized :)
+if you are using these regex patterns and notice a message does not get a proper response feel free to message me or open an issue [here][issues] on the github repository. i will add the message you've found to the testing data text file so that it's checked every time i update these regex patterns in the future. please do feel free to suggest new regex sets/keywords to be developed in future or any changes you would like to how this repository or how it is organized :)

 ## contributors